shogo82148/go-weaktyping/README.md

 ## LICENSE

-This software is released under the MIT License, see LICENSE.md.
+This software is released under the MIT License, see LICENSE.